borghiste/form-builder/docs/project-progress-report.md

 ### Work in Progress

 - updating minor UI incosistency
-- Testing and debugging of form submissions with error handling
+- Testing and debugging on form submissions and  add new form feature backend and frontend

 ### Open Issues